nikhilk/cloud.js/README.md

 cloud.js
 ========

-Cloud runtime powered by node.js
+Cloud backend powered by node.js and connect and socket.io, and convention over configuration.